Melissa Conrad Stöppler, MD

 What is bone cancer?
 What is metastatic bone cancer?

 There are other cancers that may begin in the bone even though they are not considered to be true bone cancers.
-Lymphoma is a cancer of the cells involved in the immune response.
+Lymphoma is a cancer of the cells that are responsible for the immune response of the body.
 Lymphoma usually begins in the lymph nodes, but it sometimes begins in the bone marrow.
 Multiple myeloma is another cancer of the immune cells that typically begins in the bone marrow.
-These tumors are not considered to be primary bone cancers because they do not arise from bone cells.
+These tumors are not considered primary bone cancers because they do not arise from the actual bone cells.

-This article focuses on primary bone cancer, cancer of the bone cells.
+This article focuses on primary bone cancer, which is cancer of the bone cells themselves.

-Each year, around 2,300 cases of cancer of the bones are diagnosed in the U.S. Primary bone cancers are not common and make up far less than 1% of all cancers.
-Bone cancers are more common in young adults and children than in older people.
-Cancer found in the bones of an older adult most likely is metastatic from another location in the body.
+About 2,300 cases of bone cancer are diagnosed in the U.S. each year.
+Primary bone cancers are not common and account for far less than 1% of all cancers.
+Bone cancers are more common in children and younger adults than in older people.
+Cancer found in the bones of an older adult usually has spread to the bone after originating from another location in the body.

-Risk factors have been identified for the development of certain bone cancers.
-Risk factors include the following:
+Risk factors for bone cancers include the following:

 - Previous treatment with radiation therapy